TArauujo/click_point/README.md

 ##Explaining the challenge

-A simples application of a challenge using React
+A simples application of a challenge using React.
-The aim is create a application where the user click in somewhere in the page, after the click, is rendered a circle in the spot clicked
+The aim is create a application where the user click in somewhere in the page, after the click, is rendered a circle in the spot clicked;
-With every click, a new circles can be created
+With every click, a new circles can be created;
 The application also required a creation a two functions, one of "undo" and another of "redo".
 In this application, two buttons were created to perform the functions.

 Aplicação simples de um desafio utilizando React.
-O objetivo é criar uma aplicação onde o usuário clica em algum lugar da página, após o clique, é renderizado um círculo no local clicado.
+O objetivo é criar uma aplicação onde o usuário clica em algum lugar da página, após o clique, é renderizado um círculo no local clicado;
-A cada clique, novos círculos podem ser adicionados.
+A cada clique, novos círculos podem ser adicionados;
 A aplicação também exige a criação de duas funções, uma de "desfazer" e uma outra de "refazer".
 Nessa aplicação, foram criados dois botões para a execução das funções.
 ## Available Scripts